Hand-coloured engraving on paper

 220 x 318mm

 Original title: ‘Plage de Korora-Rêka (Nouv’lle Zélande)’.
 Engraved by Sigismond Himely.
 Plate No. 65 from Louis Auguste de Sainson (ed.), Voyage autour du monde par les mers de l’Inde et de la Chine de la corvette de Sa Majesté la Favorite exécuté pendant les années 1830, 1831, 1832 (Paris: Arthus Bertrand, 1835).
+Other lithographs from the series can be viewed here.

 The following text comes from the catalogue for the exhibition Tirohanga Whānui.